wp-plugins/easy-text-links/readme.txt

 == Screenshots ==

 1. Links inserted by Easy Links Pro.
-Note the floating tool bar that appears when you hover over the link (if you are logged in as the admin to your blog) giving you easy access to the actions you can take.
+Note the floating tool bar that appears when you hover over the link to your blog giving you easy access to the actions you can take.

 2. The Admin Page.
 The tool bar appears as you hover over a row in the Links Packages or Sold Links table.